theseanl/tscc/README.md

 On the other hand, there is a work (ABC, Angular BuildTools Convergence, or Angular Bazel Closure-compiler) going on from the side of Angular to incorporate Closure compiler into its build tooling, which is actually tsickle's main application.
 However, one has to use bazel which are uncommon to JS development, and angular is much like an another language than Typescript, it can't be used for community outside Angular.

+TSCC is meant to provide a framework-agnostic tooling that can be used to bridge this gap.

 ## Milestones

  - Add unit tests.
  - Provide an ergonomic API for using JS files which are already closure-annotated together with transpiled TS files.
 This will enable usage with Closure Library.
  - Provide `tscc-templates` and `tscc-css` modules that use Closure Templates and Closure Stylesheets, so that they can imported to TS sources like webpack.
+ - Sourcemap support